dilshan8kt/lms/readme.md

 # lms

-This is an open source project that was built and maintained at ColorCloud (pvt) Ltd.
+This is an open source project that was built and maintained at ColorAdmin (pvt) Ltd.

 TODO